Centering Prayer Group Program

 In the shadow of your wings I rejoice, alleluia.

 God whispers to the heart, “Be still; I am with you.”

-We will chant a psalm using an antiphon, which is a repeated line or refrain.
-The leader will begin by chanting the antiphon once and you may then repeat it if you choose.
-The leader will then chant the text of the psalm, interspersed with the antiphon.
+We chant a psalm using an antiphon, which is a repeated line or refrain.
+The leader begins by chanting the antiphon once and you may then repeat it if you choose.
+The leader then chant the text of the psalm, interspersed with the antiphon.
 Whenever you hear the antiphon repeated, feel free to join in.

 Welcome to the Grace Church contemplative prayer group.
 This is a place for all God’s people.
 Whatever your beliefs or doubts you are always welcome here.
 If you are new to centering prayer, just follow the instructions as the evening unfolds.
 You are also welcome to use the silence in any other way that is right for you.